 STAY TUNED: MORE TO COME

 That’s it for now, but Tom and Trevor will keep on working on their DIY travel camper project in the next few weeks.
+If you are thinking about building a similar project, visit our complete guide to camper van conversion for a tips and tricks related to all aspects of van builds!
 Stay tuned, as this post will follow the updates of their project!